 ArcSDE is available as a native 64-bit application for Sun Solaris (Oracle and DB2), HP HPUX (Oracle and DB2), HP Tru64 (Oracle), and IBM AIX (Oracle and DB2).
 On Windows, ArcSDE is a native 32-bit application and has now been certified running as a 32-bit application on 64-bit Microsoft Windows.
 DBMS support is based on the DBMS vendor's support of 64-bit Microsoft Windows.
 Check with your DBMS vendor if the DBMS is supported on 64-bit Microsoft Windows.
 ArcSDE is a 32-bit application on Linux for both Oracle and DB2.
-ArcSDE for Oracle on Red Hat Linux is only supported on a 64-bit chip set if the Linux OS and Oracle DBMS are both 32-bit.
-ArcSDE for DB2 has not been tested on a 64-bit Linux environment.
+When running ArcSDE for Oracle on Red Hat Linux, the Oracle DBMS and Red Hat Linux OS must both be 32 bit, even if the server on which they are installed is a 64-bit server.
+ArcSDE for DB2 has not been certified on a 64-bit Linux environment.